Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 the research or those introduced by any approaches or data used in the these research and implementation process

-## Gauging your level of achievement
+## Gauging Your Level of Achievement

 With a task such as this, defining _precisely_ what constitutes exceptional or above-average work is difficult, as each project is distinct and is only comparable to its own potential.
-Achieving that potential may look like any of the following scenarios.
+Bearing in mind that the title of this subsection uses the word "Gauging", the following lists can help you to see what your achievement may look like any of the following scenarios.

 ### Exceptional work (i.e., A- and upward)